What to say about the LBJ?

 The shop itself is super cute.
 The jams sit next to magazines, fresh cut flowers, artisanal chocolate, African-print aprons and fresh coffee beans.

-The jams themselves are all fantastic: flavours such as Amalfi Lemon and Vanilla marmalade, Blueberry and Tarragon, Raspberry and Dill, while the Fig and Earl Grey is an annual Christmas treat for me and others (it sells out quickly).
+The jams themselves are all truly fantastic: Blueberry and Tarragon, Raspberry and Dill, Amalfi Lemon and Vanilla marmalade, while the Fig and Earl Grey is an annual Christmas treat for me and others (it sells out very quickly).

 They are packed full of fruit and taste amazing (it would seems I am not the only one that thinks so, judging from this Telegraph article).